Access to Information Act Annual Report Annual Report - April 1, 2012, to March 31, 2013

 Part II — Report on the Access to Information Act

-Under section 3 of the Access to Information Act (the “Act”), the President of the PSC is designated as the head of the government institution for purposes of the administration of the Act.
+Under section 3 of the Act, the president of the PSC is designated as the head of the government institution for the administration of the Act.

 Pursuant to section 73 of the Act, deputy heads may delegate any of their powers, duties or functions under the Act by signing an order authorizing one or more officers or employees of the institution, who are at the appropriate level, to exercise or perform the powers, duties or functions of the head specified in the order.

-The PSC has a single ATIP coordinator who is responsible and accountable for the development, coordination and implementation of effective policies, guidelines, systems and procedures to enable the efficient processing of requests under the Act.
+The ATIP coordinator is responsible and accountable for the development, coordination and implementation of effective policies, guidelines, systems and procedures to enable the efficient processing of requests under the Act.

 - Processing requests made under the Act;